top of page

 Scandinavian of the Year is a prestigious award given annually by Nordic Northwest to an individual who has made an outstanding contribution to their organization and to the wider Scandinavian community in the Pacific Northwest.

-our 2022 Scandinavian of the Year!
+Congratulations to Sonja Haugen, our 2025 Scandinavian of the Year!

-MEET OUR 2022 NOMINEES
+MEET OUR 2025 NOMINEES

 NILS JENSEN